 Scientific Collaborative Research Programme focuses on academia-to-academia collaborations between Indian and French academic collaborators in various domains.

 Industry-Academia Research & Development Programme emphasizes developing the linkage between Industry and Academia from France and India.

 Dedicated mobility support programmes of CEFIPRA provide exposure to young researchers to the working, social and cultural environment of the partnering country.

 Targeted Programmes of CEFIPRA provide a platform for Indian and French National Funding Agencies to implement programmes for specific areas.

 Innovation programmes through PPP mode, are the programmes where industries join hands with CEFIPRA as a funding partner for supporting R & D in defined priority areas.

 To promote collaborative research between India and France in cutting edge Science and Technology

-The idea of setting up a joint Centre for promoting collaboration between Indian and French scientists came up first during a discussion between the then Indian Prime Minister, Mrs. Indira Gandhi and the then French President, Mr. Valery Giscard d'Estaing.
-This suggestion was reiterated by the French President Mr. Valery Giscard d'Estaing in 1980.
+The idea of setting up a joint Centre for promoting collaboration between Indian and French scientists came up first during a discussion between the then-Indian Prime Minister and the then-French President.
+This suggestion was reiterated by the then-French in 1980.

-The Centre was registered in April 1986 as a Society under the Indian Societies Registration Act 1860.
+The Centre was registered on 16th April 1986 as a Society under the Indian Societies Registration Act 1860.
 The Governing Body of the Centre first met in May 1987 and the Centre became functional on September 9, 1987, when the first Director of the Centre assumed charge.